 Doctorate in Occupational Therapy

 The doctorate in occupational therapy is designed to provide students with the highest level of preparation for the field of occupational therapy.
-Offered in a state-of-the-art facility on the campus of Parkview Randallia Hospital, the program combines coursework, research and experiential learning in a unique way.
+Offered in a state-of-the-art facility on the campus of Parkview Randallia Hospital in Fort Wayne and at the Huntington University location in Peoria, Arizona, the program combines coursework, research and experiential learning in a unique way.
 Highly skilled and educated therapists will advance the cause of Christ in the world.